Tonmoy1321/Hajira_AI_Documentation/Change_Hajira_Model.md

 ```bash
 cd /var/www/html/face-attendance-local
 ```
-After current working location is changed, then cache and migrate fresh seed using:
+After current working location is changed, then cache and migrate fresh seed using(this will clean the existing local database):
 ```bash
 php artisan config:cache
 ```